DigitalWatergun/old-reminder-app/README.md

 - Get reminded through Email or SMS.
 - Login with Google Auth.

 ### Unfinished Tasks
-- [ ] Create frontend and backend directories
-- [ ] Create locally hosted MongoDB database
-- [ ] Figure out database schema (id, reminder, interval, user, email, Oauth IDs, status, etc.)
-- [ ] Create express.js server in backend directory
-- [ ] Write code to connect to MongoDB and retrieve the reminder information
+- [ ] Implement lodash to make the id of the reminder lowercase
 - [ ] Write code to create cronjobs to send notifications on intervals based off intervals or a timer
 - [ ] Implement SMS text functionality
 - [ ] Implement Email notification functionality